courselabs/kubernetes/labs/rbac/README.md

 - [rbac-namespace/role-pod-manager.yaml](specs/kube-explorer/rbac-namespace/role-pod-manager.yaml) - creates a Role with permissions to list and delete Pods in the default namespace
 - [rbac-namespace/rolebinding-pod-manager-sa.yaml](specs/kube-explorer/rbac-namespace/rolebinding-pod-manager-sa.yaml) - creates a RoleBinding applying the new Role to the app's Service Account

-📋 Deploy the namespace rules and verify the Service Account has permission now.
+📋 Deploy the rules in `labs/rbac/specs/kube-explorer/rbac-namespace` and verify the Service Account now has permission.

 <details>
   <summary>Not sure how?</summary>